-A flyer circulated among Sunset neighborhood residents categorizes THC’s attempt to stop the illegal conversion of the Beach Motel as a project that will house felons and lead to increased homelessness.
+A flyer circulated among Sunset neighborhood residents falsely categorizes THC’s attempt to stop the illegal conversion of the Beach Motel as a project that will house felons and lead to increased homeless presence.

 One or more scans of original printed documents are included here.
 To read the text of these documents, please activate the Read the Text tab.